MICA-MNI/BrainSpace/docs/pages/getting_started.rst

         gm = gm.fit(m);

-Let's plot the first gradient.
+Now we can visually inspect the gradients.
+Let's plot the first gradient:

 .. tabs::